TRAIN HARD

 PROCEDURE: Start facing the first set of targets, with the rifle on “SAFE” and at low ready.
 On the buzzer, raise the rifle, switch to “FIRE” and engage the first set of targets.
 Switch to “SAFE” and place the rifle on the table.
 Grab the pistol and aim at the second set of targets.
 Switch to “FIRE” and engage the second set of targets.
 When finished, switch to “SAFE” as you bring the pistol back to low ready and stop the timer.
 Unload the pistol, show clear and place the pistol on the table.
 Unload the rifle, show clear and place the rifle on the table.

 MASTERY: Performing this sequence correctly in under 10 seconds ten times in a row.
-You were safe and deliberate in all your actions.
-Chambers are empty.

 **Some pistols used in competition do not have a safety selector.
 Omit this step if yours does not.

-MILITARY AND POLICE:
+MILITARY AND POLICE DRILLS:

 The RedCat is suited for individual and group settings of all types.
 The RedCat is also ideal for team rehearsals.
 With the extensive guidance and wide variation of exercises possible, it would be impractical to suggest specific exercises in this section.
 Instead here are two broad focuses the RedCat would be ideal to employ.

-SUGGESTED DRILLS:
+DRILLS:

 MILPOL